kklmn/ArdquariumPi/docs/index.md

 changed by "trustedAddresses" in "ardquariumPi.py".
 An unknown remote device will be redirected to a login page; the credentials must match those specified in "__secret.py".
-After "userAttemptsMax" attempts the remote address is blocked.
+After "userAttemptsMax" attempts the remote address is blocked forever.
 A trusted address remains trusted forever (for the duration of the python session).
 Remote connections are reported in the GUI list of messages, printed out in the terminal and saved in the application log file.

 ### Integration with a voice assistant